hoelsner/product-database/README.md

 ### Django configuration

-When executing the Ansible playbook for provisioning, it will execute the python script located at build-scripts/script/configure_site_settings.py which creates a random security key located at the SITE_SOURCE directory and a deploy.py configuration in the django_project/settings path on the server.
+When executing the Ansible playbook for provisioning, it will execute the python script located at `build-scripts/script/configure_site_settings.py` which creates a random security key located at the `SITE_SOURCE` directory and a `deploy.py` configuration in the `/django_project/settings` path on the server.
 This will be included in the server environment.

-Furthermore it will set the allowed hosts variable to the site name, if the ignore_allowedhosts is set to false during staging.
+Furthermore it will set the allowed hosts variable to the site name, if the `ignore_allowedhosts` is set to false during staging.

 ### appliance provisioning